 HR professionals can make use of data to find information about educational background of high performing candidates, employee attrition rate, number of years of service of employees, age, gender, etc. This information can play a pivotal role in the selection procedure of a candidate.

-For example: HR manager can predict the employee retention rate on the basis of data given by BA.
+For example: HR manager can predict the employee retention rate on the basis of data given by Business Analytics.

 For example: The company wants to improve its service in a particular geographical segment.
 With data analytics, one can predict the customer’s preferences in that particular segment, what appeals to them, and accordingly improve relations with customers.